 There are a lot of challenges in this far cry looking future.
 Our topography and climate won’t prove helpful.
 It will take time to happen, but we should strategize about it.
 We already have a growing optical fiber and 4G LTE network.
 People are moving towards broadband internet, 5G smartphones, and 4K TVs.
 Nepalese people adopt technology very soon.
 We have many people who use smartwatches, wearables, and user IoT devices.
 There are experts in Nepal who work in medical technology, big data, AI, and cloud computing.
 We can harness our own resources and make a better health care system in Nepal.

 We know it will take a lot of time, but these things should be in mind while planning.
 Nepal already has a lot of challenges for basic infrastructure.
-First, we should have roads, network towers, drinking water, uninterrupted electricity, and building and skilled workforce.
+First, we should have roads, network towers, drinking water, uninterrupted electricity, and building a skilled workforce.
 Then we can have new medical equipment, IoT, and 5G.
 Whatever the challenges may be and however long it may take, the future is inevitable.
 So, these are the things that are possible due to 5G, and it can change the lives of ordinary people and transform the medical sector of Nepal.

 - 5G- Wikipedia